 I found the sweet mid-century nightstands on Etsy and painted them for a two-toned look.

-The rug was the starting point for the whole bedroom design.
-I bought it on our trip to Morocco over summer.
+The rug was the starting point for the entire neutral master bedroom design.
+I bought it on a trip to Morocco over summer.
 It’s massive, and fills the room perfectly.